kanboard/documentation/source/admin_guide/rhel_installation.rst

     chcon -R -t httpd_sys_content_rw_t /var/www/html/kanboard/data

-Be sure to configure your server to allow Kanboard to send emails and make external network requests, by example with SELinux:
+Be sure to configure your server to allow Kanboard to send emails and make external network requests, for example with SELinux:

 .. code:: bash